ashish-kumar-hit/Python-for-DevOps/7. Lists & Tuples/list.md

+>> List is a fundamental data structure in programming that allows you to store collection of items.

 >> Get list of s3 buckets in particular aws account & print it

 List are mutable & Tuple is immutable